nurullahtugmen/nurullahtugmen/README.md

 - 👋 Hi, I’m @nurullahtugmen
 - 👀 I’m interested in software and electronics
-- 🌱 I’m currently learning Verilog for FPGA
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on image processing
 - 📫 How to reach me nurullahtugmen@hotmail.com

 <!---